 Fingerprinting is mostly not OK in iOS 14

-The reality is that Apple’s Attribution Tracking Transparency prompt (ATT) covers all modes and methodologies of measurement across third-party apps and websites.
+The reality is that Apple’s App Tracking Transparency prompt (ATT) covers all modes and methodologies of measurement across third-party apps and websites.
 And Apple has made that absolutely crystal clear in a recent FAQ: “you may not derive data from a device for the purpose of uniquely identifying it.”

 Some may think that the word “uniquely” saves them, but let’s be real here: fingerprinting, or probabilistic attribution, wouldn’t be attribution at all if it didn’t with some degree of accuracy uniquely identify devices or people.

 But there are a few cases when you can use probabilistic or fingerprinting attribution with complete legitimacy and no fear of breaking any App Store or Apple regulations.
 I recently spoke to Singular CTO Eran Friedman about them.

 Three cases when fingerprinting or probabilistic attribution is OK in iOS 14

 There are three known cases when you can legitimately use fingerprinting in iOS 14, and they’re all visible in this chart:

 Two of the cases are where you’ve already gotten ATT opt-in from your new user or customer.
 That means that they’ve seen the attribution tracking transparency prompt and said yes: you may track or measure me.
 That could be either when you have a new user acquired via a paid campaign, or a new user acquired via an owned property: a mobile website, for example.